-The Group recorded a product development intangible asset impairment of US\$12,249,000 related to further declines in the Brazilian economy during the year ended December 31, 2016.
-There was no intangible asset impairment recorded for the year ended December 31, 2017.
+The Group recorded a product development intangible asset impairment of US\$12,249,000 related to further declines in the Brazilian economy for the year ended December 31, 2016 (2015: US\$nil).
+The impairment is recorded in the consolidated income statement as engineering and product development costs in the North America Segment.
+The intangible asset impairment associated with the Brazil operations is recorded in the North America Segment due to the Group's US domiciled intellectual property.